 History of Chocolate in China

-Chocolate has long been considered as a way too expensive product in China, an unclassifiable food in their national gastronomy, and hardly adaptable to local dishes.
-Its market establishment in China is, therefore, kind of recent and came up with the culture of offering gifts, where it becomes fashionable to exchange this exotic and luxurious product.
+Chocolate has long been considered a way too expensive product in China, an unclassifiable food in their national gastronomy, and hardly adaptable to local dishes.
+Its market establishment in China is, therefore, kind recent and came up with the culture of offering gifts, where it becomes fashionable to exchange this exotic and luxurious product.

 MARKETING TO CHINA AGENCY